United Airlines takes delivery of second 787 Dreamliner

 United said any delivery delay of the subsequent jets would not affect its operations.
 “Since we have spare aircraft, we have the flexibility to backfill any 787s we planned to use with these aircraft.
 We are hopeful that we will still receive three more 787s this year.”

 The 787 Dreamliner, a wide-body jet, seats 219 passengers in United’s configuration, and is billed as Boeing’s most fuel-efficient jet.
-It was initially scheduled to enter service in May 2008, but delays pushed its first flight back to December 2009 and it entered service on October 26, 2011, with launch customer All Nippon Airways (9202.T).
+It was initially scheduled to enter service in May 2008, but delays pushed its first flight back to December 2009 and it entered service on Oct.
+26, 2011, with launch customer All Nippon Airways.